-I recently posted about doing keto while breastfeeding (here is part 1).
+I recently posted about doing keto while breastfeeding.
 Here a little information about where Three days into my Keto diet, I had great results, but major milk supply issues.
-I did use the Keto test strips to be sure that I was, in fact, in ketosis (which happened on the third day — the same day that my milk supply completely tanked)
+I did use the Keto sticks to be sure that I was, in fact, in ketosis (which happened on the third day — the same day that my milk supply completely tanked)

 On day one, I made sure I ate plenty of calories (over 2,000) and I drank over 200ml of water.
 My milk supply was great and I noticed no difference in the amount I was producing given that I had significantly restricted my carb intake.
 I went from about 150 grams of net carbs/day to a little less than 30 grams on the first day.

 Day two was another great day.
 I took in more calories than day one and took in just as much water (if not more) as I did the first day.
 Again, I noticed no milk supply changes on the second day, and I was even able to store an extra 8oz in the morning after my baby nursed.
 I ate mostly eggs and avocados, as well as salads with extra vegetables, and took in about 35 grams of net carbs.
 I also tested my ketosis level using the test strips, revealing only a trace amount on day two.

 The third day was a big fat bust.
 I woke up with significantly less milk, and my baby was able to empty both sides…I knew this was going to be a rough day if something didn’t pick up.
 My keto test strips revealed that I did have a moderate to high amount of ketosis happening in my body, which is what I attribute to the significant reduction in my supply.
 I started drinking water way earlier than normal and limited myself to just one cup of coffee (when normally I drink two), in the morning.
 Normally when I chug a good amount of water, my supply will increase significantly within an hour or two, but not this time.